+- [Inter-system Mobility Failure for Voice Fallback] The connection failure occurs while being connected to an LTE cell, and there is a recent Inter-system handover due to voice fallback from NR prior to the connection failure i.e., the UE reported timer is smaller than the configured threshold, e.g., Tstore_UE_cntxt.
+The RLF Report from the UE includes a voice fallback indication.

 The "UE reported timer" above indicates the time elapsed since the last handover initialisation until connection failure.

 In case the failure is a Too Early Inter-RAT Handover, the eNB receiving the RLF INDICATION message may inform the UTRAN node by means of the eNB Direct Information Transfer procedure over S1.
 The information contains: